Our mission is to maximize the opportunity for children of dual household families to enjoy positive and constructive relationships with both parents.

 In 2012, we added Co-Parent Training and Support Services to help families going through separation, divorce or custody disputes.
 During the divorce process, parents often struggle to restructure their family.
 Parenting skills are compromised, children’s needs are overlooked and the parents’ personal issues become blurred with their children’s.
 Our Co-Parent Training and Support Services include teaching the skills necessary for effective co-parenting including: communicating and negotiating in a child-focused manner; developing individualized parenting plans; identifying obstacles to cooperative co-parenting and finding solutions that fit a family’s specific familial needs.
 Linda Toporek and Melissa Craven provide these services.

+THIS COURSE IS NOT AVAILABLE AT THIS TIME.
+PLEASE CHECK BACK IN THE FUTURE.
 In 2014, we added an 8 week Cooperative Parenting and Divorce Course which helps parents disengage emotionally and remain focused on their children’s needs.
 We feel that once parents attend this course, they will not only be in a better position to co-parent their children cooperatively but will utilize our Co-Parent Training and Support Services with an improved perspective that will expedite the process and help them achieve their goals.
 Negotiating a detailed parenting plan that will work specifically for their newly restructured family will be less stressful and will require less of a time commitment.
 This course can be completed in a group setting or in individual sessions.
 Melissa Craven and Linda Toporek provide these services.

 Custody Related Home Studies can also be provided.
 Other services will be added as community needs are identified and programs can be developed.
 Family Ties is knowledgeable about community resources and will assist you in finding the help you need for your family.
 April Whitford provides these services.